-Dr. Rogers’ Research Statement
+My Research Statement

-Summary of My Recent Research
+Summary of My Research

 Logic modeling is a way to graphically illustrate an organization’s effort and its relationship to the outcomes.
 In 2014, I obtained permission from the DOS to evaluate Trace Effects that teaches American English and culture to non-English-speaking juveniles worldwide.
 Logic modeling was used to explicate and evaluate the program theory embedded in the videogame, support material, and stakeholder activities through questionnaires, interviews, gameplay observations, and secondary resources.
 I utilized the University of Wisconsin-Extension’s logic frame (2003).

-Data analysis indicated that the evaluand is based on cognitivism, constructivism, the communicative approach to language acquisition, the Teachers of English to Speakers of Other Languages Technology Standards Framework (2008), and gaming as an instructional strategy (Rogers, 2014).
-Moreover, these DOS’s pillars are embedded within the game’s levels: entrepreneurship, community activism, empowering women, science and innovation, environmental conservation, and conflict resolution.
+Data analysis indicated that the evaluand was based on cognitivism, constructivism, the communicative approach to language acquisition, the Teachers of English to Speakers of Other Languages Technology Standards Framework (2008), and gaming as an instructional strategy (Rogers, 2014).
+Moreover, these DOS’s pillars were embedded within the game’s levels: entrepreneurship, community activism, empowering women, science and innovation, environmental conservation, and conflict resolution.
 See the logic model’s inputs/outputs and short/long-term outcomes that were developed according to the pragmatic-use-evaluation-branch paradigm, as defined by Mertens and Wilson (2012).
 In alignment with Scriven’s Key Evaluation Checklist (2007), member checks were conducted to obtain feedback on the accuracy of the logic model.

 Qualitative case study.
 A single, instrumental case study was conducted to understand the digital gameplay habits of Saudi ELLs and their effects on second language acquisition (SLA).
 The purpose was to obtain data on the bounded system of Saudi students regarding their gaming habits, general personal attitudes and cultural views toward gaming, and attitude toward gaming for SLA.
 The study focused on intermediate and advanced level ELL participants’ digital gaming habits during and after school in the US and Saudi Arabia.
 Interviews, focus groups, and questionnaires were used to collect information.